Never miss a story from Artificial Intelligence (AI). Subscribe for in-depth analysis and articles.

 The collaboration with Renesas has continued with ChipGPT.
 The project set out to validate that the proof of concept would be impactful.
 The questions we sought to answer included: Can LLMs increase the quality of the code created by engineers, drive alignment between semiconductor designers and teams, reduce the frequency of engineering meetings, lower overall design costs, and speed time to market?

 The results of a groundbreaking LLM pilot project revealed that the answer to the above question is "yes."
 AI can dramatically shorten the chip design process, speed products to market, and potentially lower design and manufacturing costs by millions of dollars.

 "Ensuring alignment between specification and design is critical, and the cost of verification has increased with the complexity of design functions.
 Renesas and Cadence have collaborated to develop a novel approach to address this challenge by leveraging generative AI's LLM capabilities, which significantly reduce the time from specification to final design by efficiently controlling design quality.
-This remarkable milestone is an achievement in the long-term collaboration between Renesas and Cadence to develop advanced AI technology that revolutionizes semiconductor design processes and accelerates time-to-market."
+This remarkable milestone is an achievement in the long-term collaboration between Renesas and Cadence to develop advanced AI technology that revolutionizes semiconductor design processes and accelerates time to market."

 Shinichi YoshiokaSenior Vice President and CTO, Renesas

 Forbes interviewed Mr Yoshioka, who answered many detailed questions about the proof of concept.